alexanderepstein/Bash-Snippets/README.md

 Provides a 3 day forecast

-With no arguments it will grab the weather for your location as determined by you ip
+With no arguments it will grab the weather for your location as determined by your ip

 <div align="center">